Intrinsic Dimensionality as a Model-Free Measure of Class Imbalance: Extended Literature

 \textbf{Margin (Logit) Adjustment Methods} enforce margins in logit space to obtain a balanced decision boundary \citep{ren2020balanced, hong2021disentangling}.
 Common approaches \citep{cao2019learning, menon2021longtail, Li2022GCL} define these margins over class distributions.
 LGLA \citep{taoLGLA2023} applies logit adjustment to experts in an ensemble for balanced global and local margins.
 Differing from these, DRO-LT \citep{samuel2021distributional} enforces a margin in feature space to learn representative features.

 \textbf{Other Approaches} with alternative perspectives are also present: E.g., residual fusion of specialized heads \citep{cui2022reslt}, exploration of an optimal combination of existing techniques \citep{zhang2021bag, Li_2024_CVPR}, a specialized activation function \citep{alexandridis2024adaptive} or distribution-aware expert learning \citep{zhao2023mdcs, wang2020long, cai2021ace, zhang2022self}.
 Moreover, model calibration techniques to overcome over-confidence show promising improvements \citep{zhong2021improving, zhang2021distribution}.
 Complementarily, a branch of works focuses on learning unbiased feature representations, with supervised contrastive learning \citep{cui2021parametric, zhu2022balanced, cui2023generalized, li2022targeted} or data augmentation \citep{du2023global}.
+There also exist other approaches on visual recognition, such as those based on clustering and class prototypes of feature spaces \cite{wang2022visual, liang2023clustseg, lu2023transflow}.

 While this paper presents a brief introduction, there are other families of methods not addressed in this section.
 For a comprehensive overview, we refer readers to \citep{zhang2023deep, yang2022survey, zhang2021bag}.